Dennis' 7 Dees logo

 • Salal (Gaultheria shallon): Hardy evergreen; glossy, nearly round green foliage; white or pinkish bell-shaped flowers followed by edible berries; great for groundcover and cutting gardens; PPL

-• Snowberry (Symphoricarpos albus): small; roundish green leaves; flowers in spring and are pink bells borne in clusters which turn into white fruit late summer and persist through winter—great food for birds; tolerates shade and little water, but flowers more with sun and regular water; PPL
+• Snowberry (Symphoricarpos albus): small; round green leaves; flowers in spring and are pink bells borne in clusters which turn into white fruit late summer and persist through winter—great food for birds; tolerates shade and little water, but flowers more with sun and regular water; PPL

 • Wild Mock Orange (Philadelphus lewisii): medium; deciduous; loose habit of upright arching branches; soft green foliage is a stunning backdrop for its large, fragrant white flowers in early summer; part to full sun and moist to dry soil (more vigorous with regular water); PPL